 Our last discussion of Roman history ended with the accession of Diocletian in 284 AD, which ended the fifty years of turmoil known as The Crisis of the Third Century.
 Diocletian was able to establish order, and remain in power for twenty years.
 Diocletian realized that, if he stayed in Rome and sent generals to defend the frontiers, the generals would challenge his authority, and turn their weapons against him.
 So he stayed near the frontier himself, visiting Rome only once in his long reign.

 Diocletian also realized that, if he was on one frontier (northeast Gaul, for example), he couldn’t cope with an incursion on another frontier (Mesopotamia, for example).
-So he took a partner, a co-emperor, an army associate named Maximian.
+So he decided to take a partner, a co-emperor.
+He chose one of his army associates, Maximian, to be his partner.
 Like Diocletian, Maximian was from the Danube region, and was a career soldier.
 Our authors say that Maximian played Agrippa to Diocletian’s Augustus.
 Wikipedia says that Diocletian’s “political brain complemented Maximian’s military brawn.”
 While Diocletian and Maximian were partners, Diocletian was the senior partner, and took the title “Jovius,” while giving Maximian the lesser title “Herculius.”

 In the previous issue, I mentioned that, around 250 AD, “the Saxons, a north-German tribe, began operating pirate ships in the English Channel.”
 By 290 AD, the Saxons were raiding the English coast.
 After the Romans withdrew from England around 410 AD, the Saxons established themselves in England, along with another German tribe, the Angles.
 This period of English history (after the Romans, and before the Norman Conquest of 1066) is sometimes called the Anglo-Saxon period.
 Saxon influence is apparent in some English place-names, such as Essex (east Saxons), Sussex (south Saxons), and Wessex (west Saxons).